-Introductory courses normally taken in the first year for full-time students Credits

-WYP1111H Life Together: Christian Formation 1

-WYB1008H Intro to Old Testament I 1

-WYB1009H Intro to Old Testament II 1

-WYB1009H Intro to Old Testament II 1

-WYB1501H From the Gospel to the Gospels (NTI) 1

-WYB2660H Who is Jesus?
-(NTII) 1

-WYP1610H The Church, The Faith, and our World 1

-H1010H History of Christianity I 1

-WYP2672H Evangelism Remixed 1

-Core courses normally taken following introductory courses Credits

-WYT1101H Systematic Theology I 1

-WYT2101H Systematic Theology II 1

-WYTXXXXH Theology Elective 1

-WYP2301H Basics of Preaching 1

-WYP1501H Boundaries & Bridges: Care of Self, Care of Others 1

-WYT2505H Intro to Anglican Theology OR Denominationally appropriate course 1

-WYP2118H Anglican Liturgics OR Denominationally appropriate course (normally WYP2111H Christian Worship: Foundation, Framework and Freedom) 1

-WYH2532H The Protestant Reformation 1

-WYF3010H Theological Integration Seminar (inc. field placement) 1

-WYF3020Y Internship (May-July between yr 2 & 3) 2

-Core courses taken in 3rd year

-WYF3030H Parish Leadership and Ministry (inc. field placement) 1
+normally taken in the first year for full-time students Credits WYP1111H Life Together: Christian Formation 1 WYB1008H Intro to Old Testament I 1 WYB1009H Intro to Old Testament II 1 WYB1501H From the Gospel to the Gospels (NTI) 1 WYB2660H Who is Jesus?
+(NTII) 1 WYP1610H The Church, The Faith, and our World 1 H1010H History of Christianity I 1 WYP2672H Evangelism Remixed 1 CORE COURSES normally taken following introductory courses WYT1101H Systematic Theology I 1 WYT2101H Systematic Theology II 1 WYP2301H Basics of Preaching 1 WYP1501H Boundaries & Bridges: Care of Self, Care of Others 1 WYH2532H The Protestant Reformation 1 WYF3010H Theological Integration Seminar (inc. field placement) 1 WYF3020Y Internship (May-July between yr 2 & 3) 2 CORE COURSES taken in 3rd year WYF3030H Parish Leadership and Ministry (inc. field placement) 1 CONCENTRATION COURSES In addition to the above listed core courses, students must choose one of six concentrations.
+Please see the MDiv worksheet posted on the Wycliffe website or request a copy from your advisor or the registrar's office to view details of these concentrations.
+5-7 ELECTIVES Free to choose six to eight electives if completing one concentration (a minimum of one concentration is required) 6-8